“What Sir Arthur Conan Doyle did for Victorian London and Caleb Carr did for old New York, J. Sydney Jones does for historic Vienna.”

 The Silence

-The eagerly awaited third volume in the critically acclaimed Viennese Mystery series is now available.
+The eagerly awaited third volume in the critically acclaimed Viennese Mystery series

 Included in Kirkus Reviews